rbhirve/node-js/README.md

 Step 4

 Open your terminal.
-Go to your local directory.
+Go to your local directory path.
 Execute/run the helloworld.js to start the server as follows

-    node main.js
+    node helloworld.js

 Step 5